keenbug/ReSheet/notes.md

     - [ ] Switch to useReducer for Code State
     - [ ] Make Code a flat list instead of linking via prev?
     - [ ] Merge cached result into Code again?
+* Fixes
+    - [ ] Bug: Repl run in Repl run in Repl ... run in the Repl has weird focusing behavior:
+        - Grabs focus when editing elsewhere
+        - Caret jumps to beginning when editing Code in the inner Repl
+        - CodeJar throws errors
+        - maybe updating code and recreating the dom and reconciliation is the problem
+            - yep, fixed by not using anonymous functions as elements in createElement
+            - but still having the recreation effect when generating the ReplApp in a function
+                - timing bug?
+Is not consistent
+                - NaN bug. (revision was not set)
+        - is there a react reconciliation debugger?
+Something in React DevTools?
+    - [ ] Try other Code Editor?
+Maybe CodeJar or react-codejar is the culprit?
+OTOH, there are still weird bugs that are definitely independent from the editor
 * Work on Tables/Spreadsheets again
     * Use REPL to change available columns
         * Step-by-step: Improve columns Definition